pedrovelasquez9/aws-twitch-example/README.md

 ## API-Lambda

+You have a step by step guide in /API-Lambda folder

 ![alt text](https://gitlab.com/a-cloud-mission/twitch/-/raw/main/API-Lambda/APi-Lambda.jpg)

 ## CloudFront-S3
 ![alt text](https://gitlab.com/a-cloud-mission/twitch/-/raw/main/CloudFront-S3/Esquema-CF-S3.jpg)

 ### Remeber
-Change the BucketName in the cloudformation template Upload /Web to the bucket
+Change the BucketName in the cloudformation template and Upload /Web to the bucket